 Fosse, Bob (Robert Louis Fosse)fôˈsē, fŏsˈē, 1927–87, American choreographer and director, b.
 Chicago.
-Fosse first appeared on Broadway in Dance Me a Song (1950).
-He choreographed dances for The Pajama Game (1954), Damn Yankees (1955), and Pippin (1972).
-He also directed and choreographed the film Sweet Charity (1966) and the supposedly autobiographical All That Jazz (1979).
+Generally recognized as the most talented and influential theatrical choreographer and musical director of his generation, Fosse developed an unmistakable dance style that became his trademark—angular; provocatively sexy, with hunched shoulders, turned-in feet, and thrusting hips; and expressful of the full range of human emotion, from joy to bleak despair.
+He first appeared on Broadway in Dance Me a Song (1950).
+He choreographed dances for The Pajama Game (1954) and Damn Yankees (1955), choreographed and directed Sweet Charity (1966) and Pippin (1972), and choreographed, directed, and cowrote the book for Chicago (1975).
+Fosse directed and choreographed the films Sweet Charity (1969), Cabaret (1972), and the semiautobiographical All That Jazz (1979).
 In 1972, he became the only director to win an Academy Award ( Cabaret ), a Tony Award ( Pippin ) and an Emmy Award ("Liza with a Z") in the same year.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.

 More on Bob Fosse from Fact Monster: